Can large language models reason about medical questions?: Discussion

 \paragraph{Generating and combining many CoTs bridges the gap with human-level performances}

 CoTs can be combined and/or filtered using human or automated feedback \citep{Wang2022-jx, Cobbe2021-hg}.
-In section \ref{sec:exp-codex}, we showed that sampling and combining $k=100$ completions using Codex 5-shot CoT is sufficient to reach human-level, virtually passing both the MedMCQA and the challenging USMLE, although a large gap remains between Codex and the best human experts.
+In section \ref{sec:exp-codex}, we showed that sampling and combining up to $k=100$ completions using Codex or Llama-2 with 5-shot CoT prompts was sufficient to reach both the MedMCQA and the challenging USMLE, although a large gap remains between our models and the human experts.

-\paragraph{Codex 5-shot CoT is close to well-calibrated} In section \ref{sec:uncertainty}, we looked at the probability assigned to correct and incorrect predictions.
-We found Codex to be close to well-calibrated, corroborating the results of \cite{Kadavath2022-ev} that ``\textit{language models (mostly) know what they know}''.
+\paragraph{5-shot CoT-prompted LLMs are close to well-calibrated} In section \ref{sec:uncertainty} and \ref{sec:open-source}, we looked at the probability assigned to correct and incorrect predictions using the ensemble model from Equation \ref{eq:likelihood}.
+We found Codex and Llama-2 to be close to well-calibrated, corroborating the results of \cite{Kadavath2022-ev} that ``\textit{language models (mostly) know what they know}''.

-\paragraph{GPT-3.5 memorizes \textit{some} expert knowledge} The expert evaluation of the generated CoTs (section \ref{sec:patterns}) and the good results obtained on the medical exam questions (see Table \ref{tab:master-results}, Appendix \ref{apdx:master-results}) suggest that GPT-3.5 memorizes domain knowledge.
-Nevertheless, despite the simplicity of the \bmtf retriever and the small number of retrieved documents prepended in each prompt, grounding InstructGPT resulted in slight improvements (see Table \ref{tab:zero-shot-benchmark}).
-This suggests that InstructGPT is not omniscient and so (i) using stronger retrievers such as commercial search engines \citep{Lazaridou2022-jj} or dense retrievers \citep{Karpukhin2020-di}, (ii) using a more complete knowledge base \cite{Borgeaud2021-td}, or (iii) leveraging inference-time compute by retrieving, re-ranking and processing more passages \citep{Lazaridou2022-jj}, might improve performances.
-Nevertheless, how to best combine 5-shot CoT prompting with retrieval augmentation remains a promising research direction.

 \paragraph{Scale, code pre-training, human-alignment and few-shot learning}